XertroV/geonode/NOTES.md

 	>>> print n.id
 	1

-Ensure n.id is the same as SITE_ID in settings.py
+Ensure n.id is the same as SITE_ID in settings.py and you should be good to go